ogame-ninja/documentation/faq/telegram-ingame-messages-while-sleep-mode.md

 ##### Does that mean I will be shown "online" all the time ?

-No. According to my tests, it takes around 15 minutes of inactivity and then the green dot turns dark (offline).
+No. It takes around 15 minutes of inactivity and then the green dot turns dark (offline).
 So you will be shown offline to your alliance and buddies.